00Frans/00Frans/README.md

 - 💞️ I’m looking to collaborate on developing web where I can utilize my skills.
 - 📫 You can find me on https://www.facebook.com/frans411/ or visit my [cejudo-portfolio.vercel.app](https://cejudo-portfolio.vercel.app/)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Fun means being happy.
+- ⚡ Fun fact: Fun means enjoyment, amusement, or lighthearted pleasure.

 <!---
 00Frans/00Frans is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.